yeasy/learning_pickleball/01_background_en.md

 ![Pickelball Court](_images/pickleball-court.png)

-Pickleball scoring is similar to badminton, but only the serving team can score points during their round.
+Pickleball scoring is similar to other racket sports, but only the serving team can score points during their round.

 Taking doubles as an example, each game has 11 points, and each player on the serving side has one chance to serve (In total two chances for each side).
 After serving, the opponent receives the serve and returns, and the serving party hits the ball to the opposite side.
 From the fourth shot,  players can either hit groundstroke or volley the ball that has not landed.
 If the serving team scores in this round, then switch sides with teammates and continue serving, otherwise the teammate will continue to serve.
 Only serving team can score points if they win the round, and the receiving team will not get points even win.

 ## Pickleball Features

-Pickleball incorporates the elements of badminton, table tennis and tennis.
-A group of four players in a regular double game are playing in a not very large court, making it easier to run and play.
+Pickleball combines elements of badminton, table tennis and tennis and is a comprehensive sport.
+In a common doubles match, four players are divided into two teams, and because the court is relatively small, the requirements for running are not high.
+Sometimes people jokingly refer to Pickleball as seniors' tennis.
+But in fact, the intensity of professional games is often more than tennis, requiring superb skills and strategies.

 Pickleball is quick to start, easy to control, moderate to run (not as high as tennis and badminton for jumping and running), etc. The reasons include: a) the court of pickleball is not large (smaller than tennis court); b) the weight of pickleball is relatively light (only more than 20 grams) and the ball does not bounce a lot; c) the paddle is light in weight and has a large hitting area.
 Therefore, pickleballs can be played in singles or doubles, indoor and outdoor venues, and are loved by people of different ages.